 What are the typical deployment options available for enterprise MCP gateway solutions?

-MintMCP offers managed cloud deployment with self-hosted options, requiring zero Kubernetes expertise and deploying in minutes.
-TrueFoundry provides both SaaS-only AI Gateway options and self-hosted deployment paths that can involve Kubernetes infrastructure depending on requirements.
+MintMCP offers managed SaaS-first deployment in US and EU regions, with VPC/self-hosted options on request.
+TrueFoundry provides managed SaaS and self-hosted deployment paths that can involve Kubernetes infrastructure depending on requirements.
 Airia supports SaaS, private cloud, on-premises, and hybrid deployment options, though specific deployment requirements and timelines vary by model.

 How does MintMCP differentiate itself in terms of ease-of-use and accessibility for non-engineers?

 MintMCP's design philosophy positions AI tool access as something accessible to everyone in an organization, not just engineers.
-One-click deployment eliminates infrastructure complexity, automatic OAuth wrapping removes manual security configuration, and self-service access enables business users to request AI tool access through governed workflows.
-This approach contrasts with platforms requiring Kubernetes expertise or extensive engineering investment.
+Managed SaaS-first deployment reduces infrastructure complexity, OAuth brokering simplifies auth for stdio and hosted MCP servers, and self-service access enables business users to request AI tool access through governed workflows.
+This approach contrasts with platforms requiring Kubernetes expertise or extensive engineering investment for certain deployment models.